-We are pleased to present the first City of Hamilton Youth Strategy.
+We are pleased to present the City of Hamilton's first Youth Strategy.

 Established in 2007, the Hamilton Youth Advisory Committee (HYAC) served as an official Advisory Committee of Council.
 HYAC disbanded in 2017 and Council directed staff to look at different models for the City to engage with youth.
-In 2018, staff began extensive engagement with youth, city staff, parents, and agency partners.
-The purpose of this work was to understand the priorities of youth and how to best engage them moving forward.
+In 2018, staff began extensive engagement with youth, City staff, parents and agency partners.
+The purpose of this work was to understand youth priorities and how to best engage them moving forward.
 This strategy will help to address many of the issues brought forward by the community and encompass solutions in collaboration with youth.
-This 5-year strategy will inform, guide and build awareness about our youth while encompassing their voice as part of the process.
+This five-year strategy will inform, guide and build awareness about Hamilton's youth while encompassing their voice as part of the process.

-Youth, parents and youth serving agency partners have all contributed to informing this work.
-Staff were prepared to present these findings in the spring of 2020 however the impacts of COVID-19 delayed this work.
-Staff and the Youth Steering Committee recommended that re-engaging with youth, parents and agency partners to review the priorities of 2018.
-The goal of the re-engagement was to confirm if the 2018 priorities were still relevant or did new priorities emerge due to the COVID-19 pandemic.
+Youth, parents and youth-serving agency partners have all contributed to informing this work.
+Staff were prepared to present these findings in the spring of 2020, however the impacts of COVID-19 delayed this work.
+Staff, alongside the Youth Steering Committee recommended re-engaging with youth, parents and agency partners to review the priorities of 2018.
+The goal of the re-engagement process was to confirm if the 2018 priorities were still relevant or if new priorities emerged due to the COVID-19 pandemic.

 According to the 2016 Census, youth 15-29 make up 19.5% of Hamilton's population.
 Young people play a crucial role in city building.
-The voices of youth keep the city moving forward with fresh ideas, and new perspectives.
-As a progressive city we have a responsibility to create a positive, and supportive community, which offers opportunities for youth to develop in a healthy way.
+The voices of youth keep the city moving forward with fresh ideas and new perspectives.
+As a progressive city, we have a responsibility to create a positive and supportive community, which offers opportunities for youth to develop in a healthy way.